|picture (around 2007) newspaper La Provence|

 Life and works

 Francis Barale (1930s ?- 2017) was the author of this project.
-A local Gardannne magazine from early 1998 has the story, reporting that Barale at that time was retired and had over twenty grandchildren.
-So I suppose at that time he was in his sixties, and was born in the thirties of the former century.
+A local Gardanne magazine from early 1998 (on page 7) has the story, reporting that Barale at that time was retired and had over twenty grandchildren.
+So I suppose at that time he was in his sixties, and was born in the 1930s.

-Barale has been a gardener and he has worked in a touristic pottery shop in Valabre, making and selling tiles and other touristic items.
-He told the local journal he is "attached to things", and he does not like throwing away objects.
+Barale has been a gardener and he has worked in a touristic pottery shop in Valabre, making and selling tiles and other tourist items.
+He told the local journal he felt "attached to things", and didn't like throwing away objects.

 So in the garden of his house he made kind of an exposition of many objects, mainly children's toys, and he abundantly decorated the facade of the house with dolls, in this way producing quite decorative scenes, as next pictures show.

 this picture and the next one (Fenruary 2005)

 Francis Barale told the journal: "When my grandchildren do not use their toys any more, I ask them to give them to me, and when they visit me, they enjoy themselves (---).
 It gives them pleasure to see them there, exposed"